 A chopped ball occurs when the batter strikes downward with a chopping motion of the bat so that the ball bounces high into the air.
-EFFECT: The player will be called out.
+EFFECT: The player will be called out and the ball is dead.

 1.14 • COACH (BASE)